goulce01/Data-Visualization-Project/README.md

 <font align="left" size="5">1.
 What factors contribute to the performance of an athlete?</font><br/>
 <font align="left" size="5">2.
 How are athletes changing, per sport, over time?</font><br/>
 </p>
+<html align="center">
-### As a result of the size of our dataset we aimed to narrow our scope by focusing on the marathon specifically.
+<font align="left" size="4">As a result of the size of our dataset we aimed to narrow our scope by focusing on the marathon specifically.
 This was the sport in which we analyzed the most extensively.
-<html align="center">
+Specifically, we make many comparisons between male and female athletes who competed in the marathon event. </font><br/>
 <img src="mens mar pic.jpg" width="75%"/>
 <img src="london-2012-marathon.jpg" width="75%"/>
 </html>